BBC Radio 2 Timeline 1967-2006

 7.30pm The Song Stylists with Teddy Johnson

-8.00pm Best Of Jazz with Humphrey Lyttleton
+8.00pm Best Of Jazz with Humphrey Lyttelton

 9.00pm Big Band Sound with Alan Dell